amal029/Deontic-Defeasible-Logic-Solver/README.md

   Consider that your knowledge base (KB) has two rules: $r1: A \implies B$ and $r2: C \implies \neg B$.
-Moreover, also consider that both propositions $A$ and $B$ are facts given as input to your inference engine.
+Moreover, also consider that both propositions $A$ and $C$ are facts given as input to your inference engine.
 Then, _classical_ propositional logic inference engine will give an output of _unsatisfied_.